 The Department’s basic responsibility as a conservation agency is derived by state law which gives the Commission the authority to “…establish policies and adopt regulations necessary to the preservation, protection, management and restoration of wildlife and its habitat.”
 (NRS 501.105).
 Numerous other state laws outside of Title 45 also provide for the consideration and protection of wildlife in the state.
 Some of the more prominent state statutes are as follows:

+NAC 232.400-480 – “Sagebrush Ecosystem Council: Mitigation of Adverse Impact to Greater Sage-Grouse and Habitat”, and the establishment and implementation of the Nevada Conservation Credit System to achieve mitigation.

+NRS 278.020 – With respect to the improvement of land as regulated by cities and counties: “(2) Any such regulation, restriction and control shall take into account the potential impairment of natural resources and the total population which the available natural resources will support without unreasonable impairment.”

+NRS 278.160 – As part of the master planning process, conservation plans are to be developed “For the conservation, development and utilization of natural resources, including water, …fisheries, wildlife, …and other natural resources.”

+NRS 278.337 – With respect to the Commission adoption of regulations for Department review of tentative subdivision maps for impacts to wildlife resources.

 NRS 321.5977 – “The public lands of Nevada must be administered in such a manner as to conserve and preserve natural resources, wildlife habitat, …and to permit the development of compatible public uses for recreation, agriculture, ranching, mining…”

-NRS 278.160 – As part of the master planning process, conservation plans are to be developed “For the conservation, development and utilization of natural resources, including water, …fisheries, wildlife, …and other natural resources.”

-NRS 278.020 – With respect to the improvement of land as regulated by cities and counties: “(2) Any such regulation, restriction and control shall take into account the potential impairment of natural resources and the total population which the available natural resources will support without unreasonable impairment.”

 NRS 445.132 – The legislature declares that it is the policy of this state and the purpose of NRS 445.131 to 445.354 inclusive: “To maintain the quality of the waters of the state consistent with the public health and enjoyment, the propagation and protection of terrestrial and aquatic life, …”

 NRS 445.244 – “The water quality standards must reflect water quality criteria which define the conditions necessary to support, protect and allow the propagation of fish, shellfish and other wildlife and to provide for recreation in and on the water if these objectives are reasonably attainable.”